FurnyGo/MineBlazeTalkBubbles/README.md

 TalkBubbles adds bubbles above your head when texting other players.

+## MineBlazeEdition

+Includes some fixes, russian language, detects only messages on Mineblaze, but works good

 ### Installation

 TalkBubbles is a mod built for the [Fabric Loader](https://fabricmc.net/).
 It requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) and [Cloth Config API](https://www.curseforge.com/minecraft/mc-mods/cloth-config) to be installed separately; all other dependencies are installed with the mod.